Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/temp-file-wmiexec.png" alt="">

 Let's take a closer look at what's going on here.
-For the sake of analysis, let's request the remote machine to start an instance of Notepad.exe.
+Again, for the sake of analysis, let's request the remote machine to start an instance of Notepad.exe.
 We'll notice that by executing this command will cause WMIExec to hang.

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/wmiexec-notepad.png" alt="">

-If we jump over to the remote machine and fire up [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer), we can identify and analyze Notepad.exe.
+If we jump over to the remote machine and fire up Process Explorer, we can identify and analyze Notepad.exe.

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/procexplorer-wmiexec.png" alt="">